DanielButler1/AI-Stats/packages/sdk-ruby/lib/gen/docs/ModelsApi.md

 api_instance = AIStatsSdk::ModelsApi.new
 opts = {
+  endpoints: nil, # ModelsGetEndpointsParameter | Only return models that support at least one of the specified gateway endpoints.
-  provider: nil, # ModelsGetProviderParameter | Filter results to models served by one or more provider identifiers.
+  organisation: nil, # ModelsGetOrganisationParameter | Restrict results to models associated with one or more organisation identifiers.
+  input_types: nil, # ModelsGetInputTypesParameter | Only return models that advertise support for at least one of the requested input content types.
+  output_types: nil, # ModelsGetInputTypesParameter | Only return models that advertise support for at least one of the requested output content types.
+  params: nil, # ModelsGetInputTypesParameter | Only return models that support at least one of the specified parameters.
   limit: 56, # Integer | Maximum number of models to return (default 50).
-  offset: 56, # Integer | Number of models to skip before starting the page.
+  offset: 56 # Integer | Number of models to skip before starting the page.
-  organisation: nil, # ModelsGetOrganisationParameter | Restrict results to models associated with one or more organisation identifiers.
-  include_endpoints: nil, # ModelsGetIncludeEndpointsParameter | Only return models that support at least one of the specified gateway endpoints.
-  exclude_endpoints: nil, # ModelsGetIncludeEndpointsParameter | Exclude models that support any of the specified gateway endpoints.
-  input_types: nil, # ModelsGetProviderParameter | Only return models that advertise support for at least one of the requested input content types.
-  output_types: nil, # ModelsGetProviderParameter | Only return models that advertise support for at least one of the requested output content types.
-  include_rumoured: true, # Boolean | Whether to include models marked as rumoured in the response (default true).
-  include_deprecated: true, # Boolean | Whether to include models marked as deprecated in the response (default true).
-  include_retired: true # Boolean | Whether to include models marked as retired in the response (default true).
 }

 begin